-When you USB Ethernet adapter is also a CD-ROM
+When your USB Ethernet adapter is also a CD-ROM

-One of the most bizarre about this new crop of 2.5GbE USB adapters is the fact that, at least on Windows, the device presents itself as a Cd-ROM drive (containing the relevant files) until the driver is installed on the target machine.
-On Linux, we are supposed to to deploy UDEV rules to the /etc/udev/rules.d to force the adapter to behave.
+One of the most bizarre things about this new crop of 2.5GbE USB adapters is the fact that, at least on Windows, the device presents itself as a CD-ROM drive (containing the relevant files) until the driver is installed on the target machine.
+On Linux, we are supposed to deploy UDEV rules to “/etc/udev/rules.d” to force the adapter to behave.
 Bummer!
 There’s no such mechanism on ESXi (or so I thought).

-Whilst working on the driver I thought about add the “rules.d” directory with the VIB, but that flaunts the installation rules of VIBs.
-So, I devised a roundabout way where the rules file was delivered as a map file, and the the /etc/rc.local.d/local.sh file was roped in to create the appropriate folders and “/etc”, then create a symbolic link to the map file as a rules file.
+Whilst working on the driver I thought about adding the “rules.d” directory with the VIB, but that flaunts the installation rules of VIBs.
+So, I devised a roundabout way where the rules file was delivered as a map file, and then the “/etc/rc.local.d/local.sh” file was roped in to create the appropriate folders under “/etc”, then create a symbolic link to the map file as a rules file.

 Bottom line: the driver just works out of the box without further manual intervention.

-I understand that VMware would like to, after more than 10 years embroiled on a lawsuit brought about by Christopher Helwig and the Software Freedom Conservancy (Lawsuit abandoned) would like to distance themselves from those troubles.
+I understand that VMware, after more than 10 years embroiled on a lawsuit brought about by Christopher Helwig and the Software Freedom Conservancy (Lawsuit abandoned), would like to distance themselves from those troubles.
 However, the lack of access to the source code has now put the community at a disadvantage.
 For us with a Home Lab not wanting to buy fully certified hardware there’s little we can do to enrich the platform.

-I remember when the Whitebox HCL was a thing, and the community develop drivers were important.
+I remember when the Whitebox HCL was a thing, and the community developed drivers were important.

 Hey, VMware!
 Can we have the replacement to the vmkLinux available without having to pay thousands of dollars for the NDDK (Native Driver Development Kit)?
 You know the community can come up with some pretty good code, and go on to advocate the use of your wares.